macwinlin-studio/bilibili-query-information/README.md

 Then write the program.
 Finally,the GUI interface is used.
 From version 0.1 to version 1.1,did a lot of optimization.
-Now, version 2.0 has been made,adding more information and striving to create better.
+Now, version 2.0 has been started made,adding more information and striving to create better.
 ## Install
 This project can be run directly,but this project needs to install some necessary modules.
 You can use this code:pip install -r requirements.txt